 If an examiner tags a score with the ‘*’, details on the reason for this and how this ‘*’-tagged score should be handled during the classification process need to be specified in the ‘Comments box’.
 While ‘*’-tagged scores above the sensory/motor level will in most cases be handled as normal during classification, ‘*’-tagged scores at or below the motor/sensory level indicating a non-SCI related impairment superimposed to the deficit caused by the SCI will typically be handled as not normal.
 Each classification variable resulting in defined motor, sensory levels, or neurological level of injury (NLI), or AIS grade which is affected by the ‘*’-tagged scores, should also be designated with a ‘*’.
 By this method, it is clearly indicated that the classification results are based on clinical interpretation of the recorded scores.

 In some cases, it might be difficult to decide whether a classification variable should be tagged or not.
-To simplify this decision process the following general approach is recommended: First, the classification should be performed on the basis of the examined scores.
-Then, the “*”-tagged scores should be replaced with the ones based on clinical judgment and a re-classification should be performed.
-Finally, all differing classification variables (e.g. motor and sensory levels, NLI, AIS grade) should be tagged with a ‘*’.
+To simplify this decision process the following general approach is recommended: First, the classification should be performed with the “*”-tagged scores replaced with the ones based on clinical judgment.
+The results of this classification (e.g. motor and sensory levels, NLI, AIS grade) should be noted in the respective boxes.
+Then, a reclassification should be performed on the basis of the examined scores.
+Finally, all differing classification variables (e.g. motor and sensory levels, NLI, AIS grade or where applicable Zones of Partial Preservation) should be tagged with a ‘*’.
 With the new non-SCI taxonomy and the availability of the real examination scores, motor and sensory sum scores are always calculated on the basis of the examined scores.
 As in the past, if key muscles or dermatomes cannot be tested (‘NT’), the sum score is not defined, which should be noted as ‘ND’.

 - The Zone of Partial Preservation (ZPP) definition has been refined.
 The ZPPs represent important pieces of information for the characterization of a patient’s neurological status.
 Additionally, ZPPs are among the most important predictors of neurological recovery.
 In the 2011 ISNCSCI revision and the 2015 update, ZPPs were only defined for complete (ASIA Impairment Scale (AIS) A) injuries with no sensorimotor function in the most caudal sacral segments.
 Recording ZPPs only in cases with totally lost sensation (absent deep anal pressure (DAP), absent light touch (LT), absent pin prick (PP)) in S4-5 and lost sacral motor function (no voluntary anal contraction (VAC)) is not intuitive and restricts the value of ZPP for effective clinical communication to AIS A lesions only.
 Therefore, the ZPP rules were modified and are no longer based on the AIS grade.
 Motor ZPPs are now defined and should be documented in all cases including patients with incomplete injuries with absent VAC.
 The sensory ZPP on a given side is defined in the absence of sensory function in S4-5 (LT, PP) on this side as long as DAP is not present.
 This means that in cases with present DAP, sensory ZPPs on both sides are not defined and should be noted as “not applicable (NA)”.
 In cases with absent DAP, a sensory ZPP can be defined on one side (assuming also absent LT and PP sensation in S4-5 on this side), while it may not necessarily be applicable (and should be noted as ‘NA’) on the other side if there is present LT or PP at S4-5.